coderofsalvation/stoor.js/README.md

     ABC
     {type:'string', default:'foo'}

-This library is handy to act as the 'heart' of a javascript mobile or desktop application which was written programmatically (dom-style).
+This library is handy to act as the 'heart' for battletested javascript UI-frameworks which are written programmatically (dom-style).
-Sometimes rewriting something in React/Vuejs is too expensive compared to introducing a functional store into the application.
+Rewriting that in React/Vuejs would be too expensive compared to simply using it with a functional store.

 > NOTE: you can put stores into stores recursively 😎 like so: